-Shares vs Fixed Income: risk on with a tilt to US equities
+Shares vs Fixed Income: marginally positive risk asset overall

 We are starting to turn a bit cautious on risk with expectations of higher volatilities.
 Our allocation to Australian government bonds continues to increase.
 Despite overall US growth remaining resilient supported by hard data, corporate and consumer sentiments have been impacted by the heightened policy uncertainty.
-Earnings are going to do the heavy lifting this year, but more uncertainties with the PE expansion part given uncertain policy environment and cautious corporate guidance.
+Earnings are going to do the heavy lifting this year, but more uncertainties with PE expansions given uncertain policy environment and cautious corporate guidance.